 - Crop and Weed Ecology

 All of these groups are highly ranked by international research evaluation standards and are recognized as excellent research groups within the international climate change research community.

-The compulsory internship consists of 24 EC of project work in an institution outside of Wageningen University.
+The compulsory internship consists of 24 ECTS credits of project work in an institution outside of Wageningen University.
 The purpose of the internship is to provide students with a unique learning opportunity to apply learned skills and concepts to a professional setting.
 The experience gained from the internship also serves to help students focusing on their area of interest, as well as building confidence and maturity in their field.
 You can select an internship from one out of the eleven tracks of Climate Studies.

 Whilst securing an internship is primarily a responsibility of the student, the internship coordinator will provide substantial assistance in finding a suitable position, ensuring that the work experience is relevant to the student's study programme.
 The internship may either be undertaken abroad or in the Netherlands.
 To receive credits for an internship, students must receive a satisfactory evaluation from both their internship (host) supervisor and supervisor within the MSc Climate Studies programme.